IamTkle/capstone1-dashboard/README.md

-# Agricultural Dashboard for Deloitte
+# Agricultural Dashboard for Capstone 1 (w/ Deloitte)

 To run: